 - For immediate digital access to their personal data or multiple access requests per year, individuals would have to subscribe with BKR for a minimum annual payment of €4.95.

 The Dutch DPA, unsurprisingly, concluded that these practices violated the GDPR.
 It stated that access requests may only be denied where requests from an individual are manifestly unfounded or excessive, in particular because of their repetitive character, (something that should be assessed on a case-by-case basis).
 The organisation bears the burden of demonstrating the manifestly unfounded or excessive character of the request.

 Requests by individuals to access their personal information are often challenging for organisations to deal with and it’s understandable that BKR would want to minimise the number of such requests.
 However, one of the fundamental intentions of the GDPR was to give individuals more control over their personal information.
-As this case shows, placing barriers in the way of people wanting to exercise that control run a risk of incurring a very significant fine.
+As this case shows, placing barriers in the way of people wanting to exercise that control run a risk of incurring a very significant subject access request fine.